Last Updated on September 27, 2021

 Feel like a cold beer on a summer day but don’t want to drink alcohol?
 A white wine spritzer with non-alcoholic wine?
 If you’re pregnant, then you’ll be avoiding alcohol completely for a long time.
 Some women miss it, some don’t, but it’s worth knowing that it’s another option available to you.

 It’s only very recently that “alcohol-free” drinks have come along in leaps and bounds, flavor-wise.
-They used to be horrible, but now I drink them often because they taste almost like the real thing without any of the drawbacks of alcohol.
+They used to be horrible, but now they taste almost like the real thing without any of the drawbacks of alcohol.

 My favorite “NA” (Non-Alcoholic) beer brands in the USA are Becks Blue, Heineken 0.0% and O’Douls NA.
 I found a couple of them for sale in grocery stores (such as Publix in the South Eastern States) but you may have to order them online.

 There’s an alcohol-free gin doing the rounds, too.
 It’s called Seedlip and although it’s made in London, you can get it in the States by special order, too.
 I tried one and it’s not quite the same as a gin and tonic, but it’s certainly refreshing and different.
 Many other brands are coming on to the market, too.